 This is a great way to weaken the overall user experience.

 Second, bots like Googlebot use links to crawl your website.
-And so, broken links prevent bots from exploring your pages.
-This can result in a waste of crawl budget.
+Broken links prevent bots from exploring your pages which can waste your crawl budget.
+After all, Googlebot and other search engine crawlers won’t try to navigate your website forever.

 Recommended Reading: 5 Challenges of Internal Linking at Scale

-And last but not least, broken internal links prevent you from properly connecting all of your relevant pages into a cohesive topic cluster.
+Last but not least, broken internal links prevent you from properly connecting all of your relevant pages into a cohesive topic cluster.

 Recommended Reading: The Problem With Broken or Incorrect Hyperlinks